MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 // ...
 myfile.asyncFileUpload().then( () => {
     document.ariaNotify( "File untitled-1 uploaded.", {
-         notificationID: "task-progress-finished" } );
+         notificationId: "task-progress-finished" } );
 });
 ```

-Screen readers may allow their users to filter out these task-progress `notificationID`, may make these notifications
+Screen readers may allow their users to filter out these task-progress `notificationId`, may make these notifications
 only available at particular verbosity levels, or may replace the output strings with audio cues.

 ### Managing pending notifications